AniLeo/rpcs3-compatibility/README.md

 - **Compat:** The main compatibility list.
 - **History:** The history for the compatibility list.
 - **Builds:** A build history system for RPCS3's Windows and Linux artifacts.
-- **Library:** A comparison between the PS3 Game Library and the main compatibility list.
 - **Debug:** A control panel to run several verification and update scripts.

 ## Features